gferreira/xTools4/docs/_reference/variable/rounding-tools.md

 ---
-title     : RoundingTools
+title     : Rounding scripts
 layout    : default
-permalink : /reference/tools/variable/rounding-tools/
+permalink : /reference/tools/variable/rounding-scripts/
 ---

 A collection of scripts to add cap and corner points for min/max round sources.